vtexdocs/help-center-content/docs/announcements/en/improvements-in-application-key-management.md

 author: 56yU9Wz6mLwmzo82TjgAHy
 slug: improvements-in-application-key-management
 legacySlug: improvements-in-application-key-management
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Manage your authentication credentials in a single place and delegate this responsibility as needed.
+announcementSynopsisEN: 'Manage your authentication credentials in a single place and delegate this responsibility as needed.'
 ---

 Many of our customers leverage API integrations to connect their VTEX account with external systems.
 [Authentication](https://developers.vtex.com/vtex-rest-api/docs/getting-started-authentication) credentials are used to give secure access to the data these integrations require, without exposing your account to unauthorized users or applications.